 Garden designer’s walled garden, approx 90ft x 36ft.
 Modern, asymmetric design thickly planted in flowing, natural drifts around trees, shrubs and central pond; changing array of interesting containers, recycled objects and sculptures.
 Copper trellis divides the space into contrasting areas.
 The garden continues to evolve as planted areas are expanded.
-We have now completely removed the lawn.
+We now have a tin can sculpture garden.

 Selection of home-made cakes worthy of Mary Berry!
+Favourite at last opening was raspberry and white chocolate layer cake.
+Gluten free cakes also available.
 Wide range of interesting plants for sale, all propagated from the garden.

 How to find us

 190 Barnet Road, Arkley, Barnet, Hertfordshire, EN5 3LF

 1m S of A1, 2m N of High Barnet tube.
 Garden is located on corner of A411 Barnet Rd & Meadowbanks cul-de-sac.
 Nearest tube: High Barnet, then 107 bus, Glebe Lane stop.
 Plenty of unrestricted roadside parking.

 190 Barnet Road is a thickly planted, walled garden .
 The design is modern and asymmetric, using naturalistic, flowing plantings around trees, shrubs and pond, with a changing array of containers, recycled objects and sculptures.
 Hand beaten copper trellis divides the garden.